Prana Beyond the Breath and Life Beyond Death

 The human body is built around the digestive fire or Jatharagni in the navel region that extracts the prana from food and beverages.
 This is a kind of material fire digesting the earth and water elements.
 There is a second gaseous or pranic fire in the lungs and heart region that digests the prana from the air that we breath.
 This is called Pranagni or the Agni of Prana.

-Yet outer physical pranic sources sustain a deeper inner prana or life energy, whose ultimate origin is not physical, but our own Atman or inner Self, the immortal Divine consciousness at the core of our being.
+Yet these outer physical pranic sources sustain a deeper inner prana or life energy, whose ultimate origin is not physical, but our own Atman or inner Self, the immortal Divine consciousness at the core of our being.
 We have an inner spiritual pranic core which bodily processes of breathing, eating, sensing and thinking support at a physical level.

 Importance of Pranayama